Digging for Buried Ad Treasure

 Despite the fact that newer forms of digital marketing like video-based advertising offer visual and audio interaction, most people still do not consume the audio portion of digital video.
 Generally, they tend to consume on subways and in meetings, and otherwise around people, where playing audio is inconvenient.

 So how do we continue to reap the benefits only available by communicating to the customer through audio?

 More broadly, conversion-focused digital advertising platforms (e.g. search, social) might be less appropriate for driving retained awareness than other forms of advertising like podcast sponsorships or traditional media.
-Digital ads may be more valuable playing clean-up, driving action among those audiences who are already aware of your product.
+Digital ads may be more valuable for playing clean-up, driving action among those audiences who are already aware of your product.

 Over-reliance on “Instant”

 As mentioned above, most digital advertising is instant-action oriented.
-That’s not necessarily a bad thing; generally it’s more efficient to remove unnecessary steps from one’s buying process.
+That’s not necessarily a bad thing; generally, it’s more efficient to remove unnecessary steps from one’s buying process.
 So if you can move from seeing an ad, to landing on a site, to making a purchase within the same session, that’s ideal.

 Except when it isn’t.

 Several big-picture problems come up when you talk about a hyper-efficient digital sales funnel: